Crown of Thorns sounds like a dangerous plant, but it is a gorgeous succulent that produces colorful flowers even indoors.

 Crown of Thorns Flower: Meaning & Symbolism

-In Thailand, people believe that the number of flowers on a Euphorbia crown of thorns plant welcomes a lucky charm for the plant keeper.
+In Thailand, people believe that the number of flowers on the Crown of Thorns welcomes a lucky charm for the plant keeper.

-At last, the savior Christ wore our crown of thorns (filthy badge of sin) to redeem the entire humanity.
+At last, the savior Christ wore our Crown of Thorns to redeem the entire humanity.

 How to Make a Crown of Thorns Flower?